theserverlessway/aws-baseline/README.md

 aws iam create-login-profile --user-name fmotlik --password "ABCDEFGHIJKL"
 ```

-## Sub Accounts
+## Member Accounts

 Deploy a CloudFormation Stack that creates roles that can be assumed from the main account.
-The Sub Account stack has a MFA Parameter that is set to true by default and will require MFA on every account that wants to assume the role.
+The Member Account stack has a MFA Parameter that is set to true by default and will require MFA on every account that wants to assume the role.

-The sub account creates two roles:
+The member account creates two roles:

-* `admin` that has full admin access in the sub account
+* `admin` that has full admin access in the member account
 * `user` that has read-only on all services except cloudformation where it has write access.
 It can also pass the `cloudformation` role when creating or updating a stack
 * `cloudformation` has full admin access, but can't be directly assumed.
 It has to be used to pass it to CloudFormation when creating or changing a stack so a `user` can
 actually create resources.
 This makes sure changes are only done through CloudFormation.

-The Makefile also contains commands to remove the Role created automatically by AWS so you can only assume a role in the sub account that was created by your stack.
+The Makefile also contains commands to remove the Role created automatically by AWS so you can only assume a role in the member account that was created by your stack.

 ## VPC